 In addition, the past few years have seen a push to encourage people to spend more time outdoors, walking or cycling.
 In 2016, 864,000 commuters across the country chose to bike to work.
 The benefits of human-powered transportation such as walking and biking are undeniable.
 Sharing the road with cars also leaves pedestrians and cyclists vulnerable, especially in areas that are not equipped with physical barriers to keep motor vehicles separate from bikes and pedestrians.
 Though physically separated bike trails are the most effective way to keep riders and walkers safe from cars, efforts to create these features are often met with resistance from motorists who worry about the traffic resulting from fewer travel lanes and the loss of parking spaces, as well as budget constraints preventing the building of the safety features.

 In Kentucky and Tennessee, along with the rest of the country, a person injured on a bike or walking by a vehicle can only collect money for their injuries if it was not their fault.
 People riding bikes, along with runners and walkers on our roads and highways should always wear bright, reflective clothing and use lights, especially at night or dusk.
 They are expected to follow most of the same traffic rules as other vehicles.
 Always check for cars or trucks that might be close to them.

-If you or a loved one has been seriously injured in a car or truck accident you can call our law firm at any time at 888-782-9090 for a free consultation and we will travel to you.
+If you or a loved one has been seriously injured in a car, truck, or bicycle accident you can call our law firm at any time at 888-782-9090 for a free consultation and we will travel to you.